pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator.hbs.md

 # tanzu accelerator

-This command manages accelerators in a Kubernetes cluster.
+This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator` command to manages accelerators in a Kubernetes cluster.

 ### Options